FailAcademy/learning/wdp-vancouver/_lessons/week-07/03-oop-plugins-widgets.md

 ## Learning Objectives

 - Explain what object-oriented programming is in the PHP context and use it create classes.
-- Distinguish the difference between public, private, and protected properties and methods.
+- Distinguish the difference between public, private, and protected visibility markers and how they apply to properties and methods.
 - Identify use cases for developing WordPress plugins, as well as their basic architecture.
 - Build a custom WordPress widget plugin using the Widget API and OOP coding practices.